 - 1. Log into the web-based configuration by opening a web browser and entering the IP address of the router (192.168.0.1).
 Click on Setup and then click Wireless Settings on the left side. - 2.
 Next to Security Mode, select WPA-Enterprise. - 3.
 Next to WPA Mode, select Auto, WPA2 Only, or WPA Only.
 Use Auto if you have wireless clients using both WPA and WPA2. - 4.
 Next to Cypher Type, select TKIP and AES, TKIP, or AES. - 5.
 Next to Group Key Update Interval, enter the amount of time before the group key used for broadcast and multicast data is changed (3600 is default). - 6.
-Next to Authentication Timeout, enter the amount of time before a client is required to re-authenticate (60 minutes is default). - 7.
-Next to RADIUS Server IP Address enter the IP Address of your RADIUS server.
+Next to Authentication Timeout, enter the amount of time before a client is required to re-authenticate (60 minutes is default). - server.
+The WPA-Enterprise option requires an external RADIUS server.
+Security Mode: WPA-Enterprise V WPA requires stations to use high grade encryption and authentication.

-curity features.
-This device supports two wireless security modes including: higher level of security.
-WPA-Personal does not require an authentication nal RADIUS server.
-Security Mode : WPA-Enterprise WPA mode uses WPA for legacy clients while maintaining hi nd authentication.
 For legacy compatibility, use WPA or WPA2 mode.
-This gher security with stations that are WPA2 capable.
-The strongest cipher that WPA2 Only mode.
-In this mode, legacy stations are not allowed access with wireless network to ensure best security.
-WPA Mode : Auto (WPA or WPA2) Cipher Type : TKIP and AES 💌 Group Key Update Interval : 3600 (seconds) EAP (802.1X) ses EAP (802.1x) to authenticate clients via a remote RADIUS When WPA enterprise is enabled, the router u ses EAP (802.1x) to authenticate clients via a remote RADIUS 60 (minutes) When WPA enterprise is enabled, the router u server.
-When WPA enterprise is enabled, the router u server.
-Authentication Timeout : 60 (minutes) When WPA enterprise is enabled, the router u server.
-Authentication Timeout : RADIUS server IP Address : 60 (minutes) 0.0.0.0 When WPA enterprise is enabled, the router u server.
-Authentication Timeout : RADIUS server IP Address : RADIUS server Port : 60 (minutes) 0.0.0.0 1812
+This mode uses WPA for legacy clients while maintaining higher security with stations that are WPA2 capable.
+The strongest cipher that the client supports will be used.
+For best security, use WPA2 Only mode.
+In this mode, legacy stations are not allowed access with WPA security.
+The AES cipher will be used across the wireless network to ensure best security WPA Mode: Auto (WPA or WPA2) Cipher Type: TKIP and AES V Group Key Update Interval: 3600 EAP (802.1X) When WPA enterprise is enabled, the router uses EAP (802.1x) to authenticate clients via a remote RADIUS Authentication Timeout: |60 (minutes) RADIUS server IP Address: 0.0.0.0 RADIUS server Port : RADIUS server Shared Secret : radius_shared MAC Address Authentication: Advanced >>